xSkyripper/simple-fs-dbms/README.md

 `QueryParser`
 This is the class which interprets the input database queries and returns a specific 'command' object (which we'll describe later).
+This class uses method `parser` to parse an input query and return the specified 'command' object if it respects the syntax or `None` if not.